From Dusk till Dawn: Plot

 The group makes their final assault on the undead.
-Sex Machine mutates into a large rat-like creature and attacks Seth, but is killed.
-Jacob becomes a vampire but Scott hesitates to kill him, allowing Jacob to bite him.
-Scott kills him, but then is overwhelmed by vampires, who begin to devour him; he begs for death, and Kate kills him.
-As vampires surround Kate and Seth, streams of morning light enter through bullet holes in the building, making the vampires back away.
-Carlos arrives and his bodyguards blast open the door, letting in the sunlight which kills the vampires.
+Sex Machine turns into a were-rat and attacks Seth, but is killed by Kate.
+Jacob kills Frost and then turns into a vampire.
+Scott kills him, but his hesitation allows Jacob to bite him.
+Other vampires devour Scott, who begs for death, and Kate shoots him.
+As vampires surround Kate and Seth, rays of morning light enter through holes in the walls, making the vampires back away.
+Carlos arrives and his bodyguards blast open the door and flood the room with sunlight, killing the vampires.

-Seth chastises Carlos for his poor choice of meeting place and negotiates a smaller tribute for his admission to El Rey.
-Kate asks Seth if he wants her to go with him to El Rey, but he refuses, apparently concerned for her safety, leaving her with some cash.
-Kate drives away in the RV, leaving the Titty Twister behind, which is revealed to be the top of an eight-level partially buried Aztec temple.
+Seth chastises Carlos for his poor choice of a meeting place and negotiates a smaller price for admission to El Rey.
+After paying Carlos, he hands Kate some cash and apologizes.
+She offers to go with him, but Seth responds that he is not that immoral.
+Kate drives away in the motor home as the Titty Twister is shown to be the top of a buried Aztec temple surrounded by abandoned trucks from various decades.